-Journal du Thé, Chapter 2Return to All Found TangiblesReturn to All Reading & Writing Materials
+Journal du Thé, Chapter 2Return to All Found TangiblesReturn to Our ResidentReturn to All Reading & Writing Materials

 Journal du Thé, Chapter 2

 Journal du Thé [JdT] is an independent publication, with a centre in contemporary tea culture.
 Experience the flow of unique viewpoints that stem from ones curiosity, bringing exciting interpretations.

 Based on an idea by French artist Johanna Tagada.
 Design by Tilmann S. Wendelstein.
 Both gather content and edit each and every chapter themselves, on occasion with the help of guest contributors.
 Published by Poetic Pastel Press, London.

 Intrigued by the the words of Johanna, as she articulates her thoughts in regards to this project:

 In its liquid body, water borrows the shape of the vessel in which it resides.
 Like water, “borrowing” is what we do in the making of Journal du Thé; we borrow a language, English, which is neither Tilmann’s nor my mother tongue, we borrow a role, the role of the editor, one that is informed by the particularities of our respective practices.
 This distinct act of borrowing enables us to learn at a pleasant rhythm, while grasping further the multiple facets of contemporary tea culture, so that we may simply offer.

 The recurring themes of water and the quality of transparency emanate from Chapter 2.